These Frequently Asked Questions (FAQ) sheet addresses the most common questions we encounter when working with local

 - How do you identify a need for an exception site?

-The purpose of a rural exception site is to address local housing need in order to sustain rural communities.
+The purpose of a rural exception site is to address local housing need and to sustain rural communities.
 Therefore, evidence of need is required to ensure that any resulting scheme is appropriate in terms of scale, tenure and other characteristics.
 Some of this information can be gleaned from the Housing Register.
 However, this does not identify latent need where people have not applied because they are unaware of the system or do not believe they have a realistic chance of getting an affordable home.
-Therefore, a Housing Needs Survey is often undertaken to achieve a more comprehensive picture of need.
+Therefore, a Housing Needs Survey (HNS) is often undertaken to achieve a more comprehensive picture of need.
 The survey also allows local residents to have their say on the value of an exception site to their community.

-Housing Needs Surveys are considered to be valid for up to five years.
+HNS’s are considered to be valid for up to five years.
 It is accepted that many people’s situation will change over this period.
 However, the survey provides a snapshot and this general picture, rather than individual circumstances, is likely to remain robust over this period of time.
+Cambridgeshire ACRE complies with national best practice guidance on undertaking Housing Needs Surveys.

 - How do I get a house on a rural exception site?

 Applicants for rented homes must apply through Home-Link, the Choice Based Lettings scheme for the Cambridge sub region to access rented properties.
-For shared ownership properties applicants apply through bpha, the government appointed Help to Buy Agent for Cambridgeshire (currently bpha).
-Although the Housing Needs Survey can identify additional potential applicants they must still register through these systems to be considered.
+For shared ownership properties applicants apply through bpha, the government appointed Help to Buy Agent for Cambridgeshire.
+Although the HNS can identify additional potential applicants they must still register through these systems to be considered.
 Once accepted, applicants will be eligible to apply for the type and size of housing they are assessed as needing.

 - Who is involved in developing rural exception sites?